Bertie Carvel: Early life and education

-Acting career
+Career

 Theatre

 Carvel has appeared in Revelations at the Hampstead Theatre, in Rose Bernd at the Arcola Theatre, as Alexander Ashbrook in the 2005–2006 and 2006–2007 National Theatre production of Helen Edmundson's Coram Boy and in their productions of The Life of Galileo and The Man of Mode, in Parade at the Donmar Warehouse, and in Matilda the Musical at the Cambridge Theatre, produced by the Royal Shakespeare Company.

 Carvel was nominated for the Laurence Olivier Award for Best Actor in a Leading Role in a Musical for his performance in Parade in 2008.
 He won the award in the same category in 2012 for his performance as Miss Trunchbull in Matilda the Musical, a production that won six other Oliviers.
 Carvel also won the UK's TMA Award for Best Performance in a Musical and was similarly nominated for the London's Evening Standard Award.
 He played Enrico in Damned By Despair at the National Theatre.

 In March 2013, he reprised his role as Miss Trunchbull in Matilda on Broadway at the Shubert Theatre.
 This won him a Drama Desk Award for Outstanding Actor in a Featured Role in a Musical and a nomination for Tony Award for Best Actor in a Leading Role in a Musical, one of only a handful of nominations for an actor portraying a character of the opposite sex.

 From August to October 2015, Carvel played both Pentheus and Agave in Bakkhai at the Almeida Theatre.
 Carvel also performed as Yank in the play The Hairy Ape at the Old Vic in November of the same year.

 In February 2016, Carvel announced his directorial debut.
 He directed the play Strife at the Minerva Theatre, Chichester, which opened in August 2016.

 In September 2017, Carvel played the role of Rupert Murdoch in the play Ink by James Graham, which debuted at the Almeida Theatre before transferring to the West End.
 In April 2019 Ink transferred to Broadway, with Carvel reprising his role.
 This performance won him a Tony Award for Best Featured Actor in a Play.

-In 2022 he returned to the Old Vic to play US President Donald Trump in The 47th, a new play by Mike Bartlett.
+In 2022, he returned to The Old Vic to play US President Donald Trump in The 47th, a play by Mike Bartlett.